learn-co-curriculum/mod3-project-week-setup-example/README.md

 You will be building a Ruby on Rails backend and JavaScript frontend project this week.
 Two applications talking to each other means there will be a lot of moving parts!
 This document will walk you through setting up your project.
 The instructions and requirements for this assignment can be found [here](https://github.com/learn-co-curriculum/js-final-project-guidelines)

 We are going to need two separate repositories.
 This guide has everything in one repo for simplicity, but your JS should be in one repo and your API in another.
+This makes things _much easier_ to deploy if your frontend and backend are separated in two repos.

 ## Setting Up the Backend Rails API